mpostol/OPC-UA-OOI/SemanticData/UANodeSetValidation/docs/ObjectModelSpecyficatio.md

 There is no recommendation on the use of prefixes.
 Companion Specifications may use a prefix because it suits their model.
 For example, if the Vision companion specification were to define types based on generic concepts (say a state machine), then using the prefix “Vision” may make sense (as in “VisionStateMachineType”).

+Special characters may be used for parametrization of the `BrowseName` to create several copies of the same node.
+In this case the `BrowseName` amy be used as a pattern of the values assigned to new instances created this way.

+> What is the impact on the `SymbolicName` ?

 #### Requirements against the specification

 **P03-03030200XX  Conventions for defining NodeClasses** - this standard defines Properties, but Properties can be defined by other standard organizations or vendors and Nodes can have Properties that are not standardised.
 Properties defined in this standard are defined by their name, which is mapped to the `BrowseName` having the NamespaceIndex 0, which represents the Namespace for OPC UA.